-- Post Time - When's the best time to post content to social media?
+- When's the best time to post content to social media?

-- Post Frequency - How much social media content is too much?
+much?
 Too little?
 Does increasing your frequency affect your follower churn or engagement?
 Does it help you generate more leads?

-- Format - Which content formats perform better on which channels?
+- Which content formats perform better on which channels?

-- Tone - Does your audience respond better to, say, a more casual tone versus a more professional tone?
+- Does your audience respond better to, say, a more casual tone versus a more professional tone?

 Identify your best performing posts and your worst performing posts.
 By monitoring data around post engagement, sharing, comments, and clickthrough rates, you'll be able to learn whether the way you're communicating with your networks is the best it can be.